mpv-player/mpv/DOCS/man/lua.rst

     and ``terminal_style`` can contain escape sequences that are used when the console is displayed in the terminal.

-``input.log_error(message)``
-    Helper to add an error line to the log buffer of the latest ``input.get()`` request.
-The line is styled with the same color as the one used for commands that error.
-Useful when the user submits invalid input.

 ``input.set_log(log)``
     Replace the entire log buffer of the latest ``input.get()`` request.